thaynes43/thaynes43.github.io/docs/backup-strat.md

 ```

 Rest of the instructions worked but I didn't get into `Using our own keypair` for when the pod with the secrets go down, will need to look that over more when it's less late.

+May also be worth consulting [flux docs for sealed-secrets(https://fluxcd.io/flux/guides/sealed-secrets/) if something goes south.

 ##### Back to S3